 For me these cakes are purely about the baking and the taste; you need light edges, even bakes and overall a sturdy but fluffy sponge!
 It’s a real chance to let your baking skills shine through.

 I was first asked to create one last year for a lovely couple who were working with Special Days party planners and I was initially excited, but then a bit scared!
 I mean how did it stay upright all day never mind the worry of it staying lovely and fresh.

 - I bake in sandwich tins so I just slice the top off for ease, but if you bake in deep tins and plan to split your cakes try to get each layer the same height.

-3. Take a small spirit level!
+- Take a small spirit level!
 (Every cake maker should have one of these in their tool kit) especially if you are using a cut-off tree stump (another popular trend).
 They are very rarely perfectly level and you will need to adjust.
 I use cling film again to even out if needed as you can squash/manoeuvre it around underneath the tree stump quite easily.
 If you work surface is level your cake will be level too.

-5. Once you’ve layered the bottom tier dowel as you would any other cake.
+- Once you’ve layered the bottom tier dowel as you would any other cake.
 Use dowels that are easy to cut too (remembering to take your scissors.)
 I prefer these poly-dowels and I use 5 dowels per tier (8 for 12″+ sizes).
 Also, use a cake card as you would with any other tiered cake.
 Before I place the card down and begin the next tier I also put a blob of buttercream down to help it stay in place & again on top of the card underneath the first cake layer.

-6. Carry on until each tier is stacked and assembled whilst every so often pressing down a little and checking all is still level.
+- Carry on until each tier is stacked and assembled whilst every so often pressing down a little and checking all is still level.

-7. Now is the time to add your decorations.
+- Now is the time to add your extras.
 I personally prefer to use fruit that is in season and that you can go and pick yourself.
 I appreciate this isn’t always possible but try to stick as seasonal as possible (unless your bride has of course requested a certain fruit) secure the largest pieces with a small blob of buttercream but the rest will simply fit in.
 Finally, and one of my most favourite parts – dust with lots of pretty icing sugar.

-There we go, my top tips for a successful naked cake.
+There we go, my top tips for a successful perfect naked wedding cake.
 Follow these and you can be sure of a successful end result.
 One more tip – chill out and enjoy it!
 I now love these cakes and can’t wait to crack on with the rest I have booked in this year.
 I’ve luckily got a few variations in too, salted caramel fillings, melted chocolate, crushed hazelnuts.
 I wonder if I can wangle an invite just to enjoy a slice… 😉